heyfoz/powershell-productivity/README.md

 # powershell
-This  repository contains various PowerShell scripts utilized in technical business settings.
+This  repository contains various PowerShell scripts, which can be utilized in technical business settings.